Structurally stable subharmonic regime of a driven quantum Josephson circuit

 This theorem, proved in~\cite{Supp}, thus excludes a period-doubling cascade starting from any such subharmonic solution.
-The uniformity of the bound \eqref{eq:criterion} with respect to $\xi_d$ results from the boundedness of the cosine potential.
-We further believe that this bound can be improved for subharmonic solutions of interest, by performing averaging at increasing orders~\cite{Neishtadt1984}.
+The proof provides a lower bound of $0.53/\bar \tau$ for $\bar\beta$ in the limit $\tilde Q\gg 1$.
+The fact that $\bar\beta$ does not depend on $\xi_d$ results from the boundedness of the cosine potential.
 All these elements together indicate that for small $\beta$, a potential chaotic regime of the classical system \eqref{eq:classical} could only originate from an extremely high-order resonance.
+Numerically, we have never observed a chaotic behaviour for $\beta<0.5$.

 Having clarified the role of $\beta$ in the regularity of the classical and quantum dynamics, we now focus on the other parameter $\lambda$.
 We remind that this parameter was suppressed in the classical dynamics, but it has an important role at the quantum level.
 For fixed $\beta$ ensuring regular dynamics, we can vary $\lambda$ in the circuit design to reach strongly anharmonic quantum regimes.
 More precisely, developing the cosine in the Hamiltonian~\eqref{eq:Hamiltonian2} for $\xi_d=0$, the term in $\bx^4$ is proportional to $\beta\lambda^2$ while the harmonic term (in $\bx^2$) remains independent of $\lambda$.
 In the subharmonic regime of the driven system, this increased anharmonicity shows up as an increased spectral gap between the degenerate manifold of cat states $\ket{\psi_k^\alpha(\tau)}$ and the next excited Floquet modes $\ket{\eta_k^\alpha(\tau)}$ (see Fig.~\ref{fig:gap}(c)-(d)).
 In the Kerr cat encoding~\cite{Grimm2020}, this gap equals $K|\alpha|^2$ where $K$ is the quartic Kerr strength and $|\alpha|^2 = \bar n$ the cat state's average number of photons.
 For our system, Figure~\ref{fig:gap} investigates different values of $\lambda$ and of the drive parameters $\xi_d,\nu_d$.
 Plots~\ref{fig:gap}(a) and (b) are similar to plot~\ref{fig:entropy}(a) and show that the system does not present a chaotic region for $\lambda=.2,.3,.4$.
 In the same plots, we mark the drive parameters leading to constant mean photon number $\bar n=9$ or $16$ in the asymptotic Schrödinger cat states.
 Plots (c) and (d) show the quasi-energy gap ($\Delta_\epsilon$ in Figure~\ref{fig:Floquet}(b)), corresponding to those drive parameters.
 Similarly to the Kerr cat case, increasing $\lambda$ ramps up the quasi-energy gap.